How to Use A Meat Thermometer Correctly: A Griller’s Guide to Perfect Temps Every Time

 Meat Thermometers – My Experience

-A good meat thermometer is one of the best investments I made in my grilling and smoking journey.
+A good meat thermometer is one of the best investments I have made in my grilling and smoking journey.
 Whether I am cooking chicken wings, ribs, or a 14-hour brisket, knowing the exact temperature gives me confidence and better-tasting results.

 Trust me, I have ruined many good pieces of meat.
 Once you start using one regularly, you’ll wonder how you ever grilled without it. before.

-Eddie van Aken
+Eddie van Aken – The Grilling Dutchman

 Scroll to Top